 In addition to financial bonuses, the new collective agreement will also bring more frequent breaks for the nursing home employees.
 “After working a twelve-hour shift with a mask on, we are on our knees.
 That’s why we need to rest regularly,” added Búriková.

 ALICE union has been supported by UNI Global Union’s European organizing centre, COZZ, since June 2020.
-The union was established as a result of COZZ‘s first online organizing campaign in the Czech care sector at the beginning of the COVID pandemic.
 UNI Europa Regional Secretary, Oliver Roethig, said:

 “Congratulations to the workers and their ALICE union.
 This shows yet again that when workers get together to find collective solutions, anything is possible.
 This result is also a testament to the organizing work carried out by COZZ.
 We are proud to support that work through our global Essential Workers campaign to lift up key workers beyond the pandemic.”